 A shared library is a collection of functions dynamically loaded by an application at run time.
-This MATLAB interface supports libraries containing functions defined in C header files.
-To call functions in C++ libraries, see the interface described in C++ Libraries in MATLAB.
+The MATLAB interface supports libraries containing functions defined in C header files.
+To call functions in C++ libraries, use the interface described in Call C++ from MATLAB.

 |Load C shared library into MATLAB|

 |Return information on functions in shared C library|